jkbpvsc/isomorphic-redux-boilerplate/README.md

 # Isomorphic Redux Boilerplate
 Lightweight isomorphic redux boilerplate

-This is a fork from this bananaoomarang [project](https://github.com/bananaoomarang/isomorphic-redux "isomorphic-redux")
+This is a fork from this atulmy [project](https://github.com/atulmy/universal-react "universal-react")

 Boilerplate includes:
 - css loader